|The Green Papers|

 Returns from the Louisiana Department of State.

-Saturday 9 May 2020: Democratic State Central Committee.
+Saturday 25 July 2020 (presumably): Democratic State Central Committee.
 7 National Convention Pledged PLEO and 12 At-Large delegates are elected according to the results of the primary.

 The remaining 6 National Convention delegates consist of